- Scientific name: Mola mola

 Breeding and Growth

 Little is know about the sunfish breeding patterns, although it is thought that they spawn in the Atlantic, Pacific and Indian oceans at points near to the equator.
 Female sunfish produce around 300 million eggs (more than any other vertebrate) which are fertilised externally.
 Sunfish fry are just 2.5mm long when newly hatched (as the picture, right, shows), but will go on to grow extremely quickly, with evidence suggesting that sunfish can increase their weight by hundreds of pounds in just a few years.
+Indeed, the largest sunfish are believed to weigh between fifty and sixty million times their birth weight.
 Small sunfish (under a few feet in length) have been observed moving in shoals, although it is thought that this species becomes solitary once it is mature.

 Commercial Value and Population Trends